To edit or add to your master charge list, go to Admin > Manage > Charge List.

 If you have a charge that you no longer use, you can edit the charge in your Charge List to inactivate it or, if it hasn't been used in any patient charts, delete it.

-You can see that the "Delete Charge" button is red here but grayed out in the previous section.
-If you see the option is grayed out, this indicates that it has been added to a patient chart and therefore cannot be deleted (you will need to disable/inactivate instead).
+If the "Delete Charge" button grayed out, this indicates that it has been added to a patient chart and therefore cannot be deleted (you will need to disable/ inactivate instead).